RushikeshGhodke/RushikeshGhodke/README.md

 # 💫 About Me:
-🔭 Intern at MNC<br>👨‍💻 All of my projects are available at https://www.rushikeshghodke.tech/<br>🤝 How to reach me rushikeshnandughodke@gmail.com<br>🌱 I’m currently working on DevOps Projects <br>💬 Ask me about react, node, devops, engineering, etc<br>⚡ Fun fact: I can write code
+🔭 Intern at MNC<br>👨‍💻 All of my projects are available at https://www.rushikeshghodke.tech/<br>🤝 How to reach me rushikeshnandughodke@gmail.com<br>🌱 I’m currently working on DevOps Projects <br>💬 Ask me about react, node, devops, engineering, etc<br>⚡ Fun fact: I can write code and deploy apps